-The Korean Language and Culture Program serves undergraduates and graduates at the University of Pittsburgh.
-In order to respond to the diverse needs of its students and to equip them with the practical language skills, the Korean Language and Culture Program offers various courses on Korean language, linguistics, culture and film.
-Korean language is offered at three proficiency levels (first year, second year, third year) emphasizing all the four language modalities of speaking, reading, writing, and listening.
+In order to respond to the diverse needs of its students and to equip them with the practical language skills, the Korean Language and Culture Program offers courses on Korean language, linguistics, culture, literature, and film.
+Korean language is offered at four proficiency levels (first through fourth) emphasizing all the four language modalities of speaking, reading, writing, and listening.

 The East Asian Languages and Literatures Department offers a minor degree in Korean.
 The Korean minor is designed to recognize a serious commitment to the study of Korean language and culture.
 It is especially suited for undergraduate students who wish to augment their major program with a knowledge of the Korean language.

 Contact the Korean Program Coordinator Mi-Hyun Kim or call 412-624-5562 for more information.

 About the Korean Language

 Korean is a language spoken natively by the 74 million Korean people living in the Korean peninsula, including 26 million North Koreans and 48 million South Koreans.
 It is spoken as a heritage language by 5.3 million people in the United States, 0.7 million in Japan, and 0.5 million in the former Soviet Union.
 A large number of people study Korean as a foreign language worldwide because of Korea's continuing economic success since the 1970s.
 In terms of the number of speakers, Korean ranks eleventh among over 6,000 languages that exist on the globe.